dimvar/writing/cpp-notes.md

 reinterpret_cast always "succeeds" (and gives back garbage in the bad cases).
 Don't use it to check type identity.

+`decltype` is a keyword that returns the compile-time type of its argument.

 ### References, pointers

 A reference to a type Foo (formally called lvalue reference), written `Foo&`,